Cleaning your car with a pressure washer

 Tips to help you wash your car quickly and safely with a pressure washer.

-- Give you step-by-step instructions on how to clean your car with a pressure washer
+- Video: how to clean your car with a pressure washer

-- Tell you which pressure washer features to look out for that will help with car cleaning
+- Useful pressure washer features for car cleaning

 If you're using a machine with a variable jet spray, adjust it to a spray of approximately 5-8cm wide.